ScilifelabDataCentre/pathogens-portal/content/english/resources-subprojects/gms-arctic.md

 The pipeline is written in Nextflow DSL-2 workflow manager and it uses Docker/Singularity containers.

-For more information on the [Pandemic Laboratory Preparedness resources](/resources/) associated with this subproject, see [Genomic Pandemic Preparedness Portfolio (G3P)](/resources/g3p/) and [Rapid establishment of comprehensive laboratory pandemic preparedness – RAPID-SEQ](/resources/rapid-seq/).
+For more information on the [Pandemic Laboratory Preparedness resources](/resources/) associated with this subproject, see [Genomic Pandemic Preparedness Portfolio (G3P)](/resources/g3p/), [Rapid establishment of comprehensive laboratory pandemic preparedness – RAPID-SEQ](/resources/rapid-seq/), and [Next generation clinical virology](/resources/ng_clinical_virology/).
 Please also refer to other associated subprojects; [taxprofiler](/resources-subprojects/taxprofiler/) and [SC2 Reporter](/resources-subprojects/sc2reporter/).